 - Microsoft Intune Endpoint Privilege Management

 The single console for the Microsoft UEM solution is called Microsoft Endpoint Manager Admin Center.
-You can start using the admin center portal once you have relevant subscriptions.
+Once you have relevant subscriptions, you can start using the admin center portal.
 You can access the single console for Microsoft UEM from the following URL.

 Let’s check whether the Microsoft Unified Endpoint Manager tool provides the full capabilities of traditional client management tools.
 Even though SCCM is no longer a traditional client management tool, the comparison is between SCCM and the Unified Endpoint Manager tool.

 The Microsoft Endpoint Manager (MEM), with the integration of all the other products (covered in the above section), can deliver almost all the features of a traditional client management tool.
-I don’t think it’s straightforward to get all the integration working between some products like SCCM and Intune.
+I don’t think getting all the integration working between some products like SCCM and Intune is straightforward.
 However, the integration works very well!

 NOTE! – The following picture shows integration between SCCM and Intune using the feature called Tenant Attach.

-You can have a single view of multidevice users from the Admin center portal.
-You can manage SCCM and Intune-managed devices from a single console.
-In the following example, two of the devices are SCCM-managed devices (using tenant attach), and the other two are managed by Intune solution.
+The Admin Center portal allows you to view multiple users in one view.
+You can also manage SCCM and Intune-managed devices from a single console.
+In the following example, two devices are SCCM-managed (using tenant attach), and the other two are managed by the Intune solution.

-With the Microsoft UEM solution, you can manage devices part of the on-prem client management solution (SCCM) from the MEM admin center console.
-The following remote actions, application deployments options are available from the MEM portal.
+With the Microsoft UEM solution, you can manage devices as part of the on-prem client management solution (SCCM) from the MEM admin centre console.
+The following remote actions and application deployment options are available from the MEM portal.

 - Sync Machine Policy